david-fenton/Connect-SDK-Cordova-Plugin/README.md

 ## How to Use?

 When adding the plugin, the id has changed from cordova-plugin-connectsdk to cordova-plugin-connectsdk-meteor.
-We are currently pulling it into the project from the git url https://github.com/david-fenton/Connect-SDK-Cordova-Plugin.git#COMMIT_HASH.
+We are currently pulling it into the project via the git url option https://github.com/david-fenton/Connect-SDK-Cordova-Plugin.git#COMMIT_HASH where COMMIT_HASH is the commit we are using.